ion-vortex/engine/docs/contributing/code-review.md

 # Code Review Process

-This document outlines the code review process for Oxide contributions.
+This document outlines the code review process for Ion Vortex contributions.
 Our goal is to maintain high code quality while being respectful of contributors' time and effort.

 ## Overview